Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

+Anna Ruby Falls is one of the most gorgeous waterfalls in Georgia.
 Near Unicoi State Park, this pleasant hike is also extremely close to the alpine village of Helen—everyone loves to stop here when in the mountains.
 The trail leading up to the gorgeous twin falls follows a peaceful stream and mossy foliage.
-Beginners and families can easily navigate the clearly marked, paved path—after a half mile, you’ll reach the falls!
+Beginners and families can easily navigate the clearly marked, paved path—after a half-mile, you’ll reach the falls!

-Helen is most famous for its Bavarian architecture and delicious food, but the Chatahoochee River, which runs through the heart of the alpine town, brings another major attraction.
+Helen is most famous for its Bavarian architecture, lively Oktoberfest celebrations and delicious food, but the Chattahoochee River, which runs through the heart of the alpine town, brings another major attraction.
 Colorful tubes float passengers under bridges and around the surrounding area—despite a few exciting dips and small rapids, the trip is quite tame.
 Cool River Tubing is also equipped with a small water park!

-Dahlonega has quite the wine scene—run over to the visitors center to purchase a five dollar wine glass which grants you tasting discounts at major shops.
+Dahlonega has quite the wine scene with a charming collection of wineries where you can enjoy a tasting, which is one of the top things to do in the area.
 Participants include Canvas & Cork, Crane Creek Dahlonega Tasting Room, Dahlonega Tasting Room, Georgia Winery of Dahlonega Tasting Room, Naturally Georgia, Ole’ Mountain Collectors & Wine Cellars, and Taste Wine & Gourmet Foods.
 It’s the perfect explorative way to kick off a trip to the area.

 As a part of the Appalachian Trail, the hiking path bends over Blood Mountain—perfect overlooks are situated along the way, with the top offering views of a town in the valley below.
 An old wooden and stone lodge, meant to provide shelter for those going for the long haul on the Appalachian, resides at the tip-top.
 Blood Mountain is a difficult, but rewarding day hike.

 Brasstown Bald is the tallest point in Georgia at 4,784 feet above sea level—luckily, you don’t have to be up for climbing the extremely steep trail, because a seasonal shuttle is available.
-Once at the top, miles of the Chattahoochee-Oconee National Forrest are in view on a clear day.
+Once at the top, miles of the Chattahoochee-Oconee National Forrest is in view on a clear day.
 Relax on the observation deck and peer over to the Carolinas, or Tenessee!